All Products

 Note

-If the specifications for topics and consumer groups in the Platinum Edition still cannot meet your business requirements, submit a ticket for assistance.
+If the topic and consumer group quotas of the Platinum Edition still cannot meet your business requirements, you can submit a ticket for assistance.